strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

 repository instance, we need a Customer repository instance first, to access the customer each order belongs to.

-To solve this problem, we reworked the way how relations are configured and replaced direct model reference (e.g. `@hasMany(Order)`) with a type resolver (e.g. `@hasMany(() => Order))`.
+To solve this problem, we reworked the way relations are configured and replaced direct model reference (e.g. `@hasMany(Order)`) with a type resolver (e.g. `@hasMany(() => Order))`.
 Similarly, repositories are accepting a Getter for obtaining instances of related repositories.